kappa0x/kappa0x/README.md

 <img  src="assests/borderseperator.gif">

 ## About me
-I'm Sayfedine Isaac Lotfi, a passionate coder and recent graduate of Computer Science from France.
+I'm Sayfedine Isaac Lotfi, a passionate coder and French computer science student.
 Full-Stack developer, AI/Blockchain enthusiast and expert in Javascript & Typescript (Nodejs/React).
-Love to create even in the middle of the night and always looking for new challenges.
+Likes to create even in the middle of the night and always looking for new challenges.